cirosantilli/china-dictatorship/CONTRIBUTING.md

 Constructive disagreement will never be interfered with.

-If you wish to appeal a punitive measure, please contact me through some unblockd method, and your request will be reviewed.
+If you wish to appeal a punitive measure, please contact me through some unblocked method, and your request will be reviewed.

+I will not reply anything non-trivial on Chinese websites, since all of those will be taken down sooner or later, therefore wasting my time.
+I will just tell you to recontact on a non-Chinese website, or re-post your question with the answer on a Western website.